-The main aim of the current article, therefore, is to show how Canada, largely in the person of Mackenzie King, played a significant part in the success of the Royal Visit to the USA.
-A second aim is to show how this brief visit to the USA-no less than the main Royal Visit to Canada-reveals a great deal about relations between Britain and Canada at this time.
-Thirdly, the paper will reflect on the relationship between Mackenzie King and Franklin Roosevelt, as portrayed during the Royal Visit, and the significance of this relationship for US-Canadian relations once war broke out in Europe.
-But before examining Mackenzie King's role in the Royal Visit to the USA it is first necessary to look briefly at the background to relations between Britain, Canada and the USA, especially during the Roosevelt Presidency, in order to place the visit in its political and diplomatic context.
+The main aim of the current essay, therefore, is to show how Canada, largely in the person of Mackenzie King, played a significant part in the success of the royal visit to the USA.
+Another aim is to show how this brief visit to the USA-no less than the main royal visit to Canada-reveals a great deal about relations between Britain and Canada at this time.
+Third, the article will reflect on the relationship between Mackenzie King and Franklin Roosevelt, as portrayed during the royal visit, and the significance of this relationship for US-Canadian relations once war broke out in Europe and for the Anglo-American 'special relationship'.
+A key source for Mackenzie King's role before and during the royal visit is his own diary which, as scholars familiar with this period of Canadian history will know, provides an unparallel insight into Canadian politics from before the First World War until after the Second.
+Obviously the diary represents Mackenzie King's perspective but to the critical reader it certainly conveys his faults as well as his virtues.
+More broadly, the main arguments in favour of his having played a significant role during the visit and in Anglo-American relations in the late 1930s are supported by evidence from both British and US sources, including the views of both Franklin Roosevelt and George VI (McCulloch 2021).